wansang93/OS_Cloud/AWS/Introduction to AWS/Introduction to AWS.md

 - **AWS Global Infrastructure**
   - It's the actual physical infrastructure of Amazon Web Services.
   - It's the physical stuff that AWS runs on.
-  - We really break it down into three different areas.
+  - We break it down into three different areas.
   - Regions, Availability Zones, and Edge Locations.
   - **Regions**
-    - Region is basically a place in the world where AWS resources exist.
+    - Region is a place in the world where AWS resources exist.
     - Region is a geographical area.
   - **Availability Zones**
     - Each region consists of two or more availability zones.
     - An availability zone is simply a data center.
-    - An availability zone could technically be a collection of data centers, but basically they're facilities that are very, very close to each other, and each availability zone is spaced away from another availability zone.
+    - An availability zone could technically be a collection of data centers, but they're facilities that are very, very close to each other, and each availability zone is spaced away from another availability zone.
   - **Edge Locations**
-    - An edge location is basically a content delivery network(CDN) endpoint for CloudFront.
+    - An edge location is a content delivery network(CDN) endpoint for CloudFront.
-    - CDN 's a way to cache or to cache
+    - CDN's a way to cache
     - What is CDN?
 (KOR) Link -> [https://goddaehee.tistory.com/173](https://goddaehee.tistory.com/173)

 - **Services**